MuhammedSabbagh/MuhammedSabbagh.github.io/_posts/2023-02-27-gentoo-chroot-with-X11.markdown

 ## one more thing

-i will work on the X server soon in this blog so stay tuned!
+I will work on the X server soon in this blog so stay tuned!

 peace and have a great day!